What are WSU Federal TRIO programs?

-WSU Federal TRIO Programs reflects our nation's commitment to providing educational opportunity for all Americans regardless of race, ethnic background or economic circumstance.
-In support of this commitment the U.S. Congress and State of Michigan established a series of programs to help low-income Americans enter college, graduate and move on to participate completely in America's economic and social life.
+The Federal TRIO Programs at Wayne State University reflect our nation's commitment to providing an educational opportunity for all Americans regardless of race, ethnic background, or economic circumstance.
+In support of this commitment, the U.S. Congress and the State of Michigan established a series of programs to help low-income Americans enter college, graduate, and move on to participate completely in America's economic and social life.
 While student financial aid programs help students overcome financial barriers to higher education, TRIO and the State of Michigan's King Chavez Parks College Day Program help students overcome class, social and cultural barriers to higher education.

 History of WSU Federal TRIO Programs

 "TRIO" began with the Economic Opportunity Act of 1964, which authorized 18 pilot Upward Bound Programs in 1965.
 The Higher Education Act of 1965 authorized the Educational Talent Search Program.
 In 1968, the term "TRIO" was applied to encompass Upward Bound, Educational Talent Search, and the newly authorized Student Support Services Programs.

 The Wayne State University Upward Bound and Higher Education Opportunities Committee-Educational Talent Search Programs began educating students in 1966.
 They were followed by the Student Support Services Program (also known as Project 350) in 1968.
 The department has experienced steady growth over the past 40 years including the Veterans' Educational Opportunity Program (1972) Educational Opportunity Center (1982), King-Chavez-Parks College Day Program (1986), McNair Scholars Postbaccalaureate Achievement Program (2003) and the Child Care Means Parents in School Program (2005).